Laptop Running AirDroid App

 With AirDroid Cast, I was able to type and send iMessages and SMS messages via my computer keyboard.
 But I did find some gotchas:

-• As far as I can tell, the on-screen keyboard is disabled while you are screen mirroring.
+• As far as I can tell, your iPhone’s on-screen keyboard is disabled while you are screen mirroring.

 Screen Mirroring in Control Center